elmortem/assetfinder/AssetFinder/Assets/AssetScout/Documentation.md

 - Hierarchical view of nested references

 ## 8. Extensibility
-The processor system is a key feature of Asset Scout that allows you to extend its functionality:
+Asset Scout features a powerful processor system that allows you to extend its functionality with custom plugins:

 A. Custom Processors:
 - Create your own reference processors by implementing the `IReferenceProcessor` interface
 - Add support for project-specific asset types or reference systems
 - Handle special cases like Addressables, localization keys, or custom asset linking systems

+B. Support for Custom Data Types:
+- Localization keys that reference assets indirectly
+- Weak references to assets (non-direct UnityEngine.Object references)
+- Addressable assets and asset reference systems
+- Custom serialized data that contains asset references
+- Any other project-specific reference patterns

-B. UI Integration:
+C. UI Integration:
 - Processors can add custom search fields to the Asset Scout interface
 - Each processor can have its own GUI for specialized search parameters
 - Processors can be enabled/disabled individually through the interface

-C. Implementation Examples:
+D. Implementation Examples:
 - Custom asset linking systems where references aren't direct UnityEngine.Object references
 - Special handling for scriptable object data fields that contain indirect references
 - Project-specific reference patterns that require custom detection logic